koratkar/10y/piano-good.md

 1. Download a piece of music from x genre
 2. Master it
+    - Memorize a small section of the piece
+    - Play it intensely for up to 20min
+    - Play another
+    - Don't repeat the same small section twice in a day
-3. Keep doing that until you have skills
+4. Keep doing that until you have skills
-4. What matters to reading is how much you read
+5. What matters to reading is how much you read

+Songs to master:
+  1. Auf Einer Berg
+  2. Sweden C418
+  3. Für elise

 Improv
 ------